 5.1.
 Notification of Schools for Year-Round Testing.
 5.1.1.
-For on-campus year-round testing, the NCAA-designated drug-testing agency will send notifications to the director of athletics, compliance administrator and drug-testing site coordinator not earlier than two calendar days before the day of testing.
+For on-campus year-round testing, the NCAAdesignated drug-testing agency will send notifications to the director of athletics, compliance administrator and drugtesting site coordinator not earlier than two calendar days before the day of testing.
 For off-campus summer testing, schools will not receive advance notification.
-For no-advance notice testing, refer to the NCAA Year-Round DrugTesting Site Coordinator Manual.
+For no-advance notice testing, refer to the NCAA Year-Round Drug-Testing Site Coordinator Manual.

-- 5.2.
-For year-round testing events and upon request, the director of athletics or their designee will be required to provide an accurate and current eligibility checklist or squad list to the NCAA-designated drugtesting agency. - 5.3.
-Notification of Student-Athletes for Year-Round Testing. - 5.3.1.
+5.2.
+For year-round testing events and upon request, the director of athletics or their designee will be required to provide an accurate and current eligibility checklist or squad list to the NCAA-designated drug-testing agency.

+5.3.
+Notification of Student-Athletes for Year-Round Testing.
+5.3.1.
 The school is responsible for notifying all student-athletes about testing selection and details for on-campus year-round testing events.
-The designated DCO will be responsible for notifications for off-campus summer testing. - 5.3.1.1.
-For on-campus year-round testing, student-athletes will be notified in person or by direct telephone communication of the date, time to report and location of the testing event.
-Student-athletes must read and sign the NCAA Student-Athlete Notification Form. - 5.3.1.2.
-Student-athletes shall be required to verify their identity by providing picture identification when entering the collection station. - 5.3.2.
-For on-campus year-round testing, an institutional representative will be present in the collection station and remain until the completion of testing for purposes of verifying the identity of tested student-athletes and acting in the capacity as an institutional observer with respect to testing procedures.
+The designated DCO will be responsible for notifications for off-campus summer testing.

+5.3.1.1.
+For on-campus year-round testing, studentathletes will be notified in person or by direct telephone communication of the date, time to report and location of the testing event.
+Student-athletes must read and sign the NCAA Student-Athlete Notification Form.

+5.3.1.2.
+Student-athletes shall be required to verify their identity by providing picture identification when entering the collection station.

+5.3.2.
+For on-campus year-round testing, a school representative will be present in the collection station and remain until the completion of testing.
+The school representative will be present to verify the identity of the tested student-athletes and act in the capacity of a spectator with respect to testing procedures.

-- 5.4.
-Notification of Host Schools/Local Organizing Committee (LOC) and NCAA Administrators for NCAA Team Championship Testing. - 5.4.1.
-The championship event manager, championship event drug-testing site coordinator and the NCAA championship administrator will be notified before the first day of testing. - 5.5.
-Notification of Competing Schools for NCAA Team Championship Testing. - 5.5.1.
-An institutional representative will be notified no earlier than two hours before the start of scheduled competition that drug testing will take place. - 5.5.2.
+5.4.
+Notification of Host Schools/Local Organizing Committee (LOC) and NCAA Administrators for NCAA Team Championship Testing.

+5.4.1.
+The championship event manager, championship event drug-testing site coordinator and the NCAA championship administrator will be notified before the first day of testing.

+5.5.
+Notification of Competing Schools for NCAA Team Championship Testing.

+5.5.1.
+A school representative will be notified no earlier than two hours before the start of scheduled competition that drug testing will take place.

+5.5.2.
 At NCAA team championship events, a separate collection site will be provided for each team.
 Immediately after any NCAA-established postgame cool-down period, student-athletes selected for drug testing will be notified by a DCO or their designee.
 Each student-athlete will be instructed to read and sign the Team Championship Student-Athlete Notification Form.
 The student-athlete will be instructed to report to the collection station within one hour of notification, unless otherwise directed by the DCO or their designee.

 5.5.3.
-A school representative must report to the - 5.5.3.
 A school representative must report to the collection station for purposes of assisting with the verification of the identities of selected student-athletes, and remain in the collection station until all selected student-athletes have completed testing.